kniren/reports-latex-template/README.md

 1. Write the reports following this naming structure `reports/YYYY-MM-DD-name.tex`.
 2. Use the YYYY--MM--DD format for the main section of the document.
+3. After the main section use the command `\Author{name}{email}` to introduce your personal information.
+Notice that the command is capitalized.
-3. Write each sentence on a separate line so that we can version control the documentation more effectively.
+4. Write each sentence on a separate line so that we can version control the documentation more effectively.

         \section{YYYY--MM--DD}
+        \Author{name}{email}

         This sentence and the one bellow.
         Will be interpreted as a paragraph.